 To clean foam headphone pads, use a soft cloth and a mixture of water and mild soap or rubbing alcohol.
 Wipe the pads, being careful not to saturate them with liquid, and allow them to get dried up completely.

 If your device does not come with a box, you should invest in one, it is not expensive but brings great convenience.
 You can even add a few desiccant bags in the box to ensure absolute dryness.

-Above are how to clean headphone ear pads that Hooke Audio recommends.
+Above are how to wash headphone ear pads that Hooke Audio recommends.
 If you have any other questions, leave them in the comments below!